Exercise 22: What Do You Know So Far?

 Once you have memorized the list and what they do, then step it up by writing out tables of symbols, their names, and what they do from memory.
 If you hit some you can't recall from memory, go back and memorize them again.

 The most important thing when doing this exercise is: "There is no failure, only trying."

 What You Are Learning

 It's important when you are doing a boring, mindless memorization exercise like this to know why.
 It helps you focus on a goal and know the purpose of all your efforts.

 In this exercise you are learning the names of symbols so that you can read source code more easily.
 It's similar to learning the alphabet and basic words of English, except this Python alphabet has extra symbols you might not know.

 Just take it slow and do not hurt your brain.
-Hopefully by now these symbols are natural for you so this isn't a big effort.
 It's best to take 15 minutes at a time with your list and then take a break.
 Giving your brain a rest will help you learn faster with less frustration.